kenzasam/hybridmicrofluidics/quick_start_package/README.md

 1. Download the quick_start package and unzip.
 2. Make sure your system is set up.
 [See installation guide](../install_guide.md).
 2. Change the path in the ChipViewer batch file, to point to the chipviewer exe
-3. Change the path to your protocol, the COM port, and other settings in ArduBridge
+3. Change the path to your protocol, the COM port, and other settings in ArduBridge and protocol files.

 ### How to edit
 **Each time you redesign your chip or experiment:**